 The Making of a Modern City: Brighton & Hove 1875-1914

-David Fisher will present this deferred John Small lecture.
+David Fisher presents this deferred John Small lecture.

-This online lecture is available on this page at the time shown above.
-It will also be available on the Regency Society's Youtube channel for as long as the lecturer is happy for it to be available.
+It is available on this page and on the Regency Society's Youtube channel for as long as the lecturer is happy for it to be available.

 At the end of the 19th century the Regency core of Brighton was surrounded by a much larger town of terraced housing, churches, schools, shops, parks, railways, trams, theatres and other amusements.
 Since the middle of the century Hove had developed from next to nothing into a polite neighbour.
 Eminent local Victorians had guided the growth and improvements as the population of the conjoined towns almost doubled in 40 years.